ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 The Administrator can send a GET request to the group-configuration resource manage/GROUPNAME associated to an OSCORE group with group name GROUPNAME, in order to retrieve the current configuration of that group.

 After a successful processing of the request above, the Group Manager replies to the Administrator with a 2.05 (Content) response.
 The response has as payload the representation of the group configuration as specified in {{config-repr}}.
 The exact content of the payload reflects the current configuration of the OSCORE group.
 This includes both configuration properties and status properties.

+When custom CBOR is used, the response payload is a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{iana-ace-groupcomm-parameters}}.

+When CoRAL is used, the response payload includes one element for each entry specified in {{config-repr}}, with the exception of the 'app_names' status parameter.
+That is, each element of the 'app_groups' array from the status properties is included as a separate element with name 'app_group'.

 Example in custom CBOR: